The walk from Lulworth Cove to Durdle door is a classic little beauty.

 You now have to decide if you want to walk back the way you came, or do the circular route.
 For the circular route, follow me….

-As you continue along the coast path, you will see a very big scary hill up ahead.
+As you continue along the coastal path, you will see a very big scary hill up ahead.
 You can breath a sigh of relief that you wont be hiking up this one.
 Well, for this particular hike you wont be.

 However, if you have the time and want more of a challenge then do I actually recommend it.
 I hiked along that bit of coast many years ago and it’s one of my

 Anyway, back to this hike.
-So, just before the massive hill, go through the gate to the right and walk through the valley.
+So, just before the massive hill, go through the gate to the right and walk through the valley. this area is called Scratchy Bottom.

 I kept my eye out for the cows as usual (if you aren’t familiar with me and my fears, I have a fear of cows in fields).
 I didn’t see any, but I did see a trough.
 So I knew they must be around.